molecule/molecule.github.io/_trips/hiking-in-tent-rocks-new-mexico.md

 ---
 layout: post
 date: 2017-12-28
 description: A 3-hour hike through a slot canyon, with spectacular geologic formations.
-This hike starts out going through shallow sand beneath a beautiful set of cliffs, and then quickly turns into a narrow winding slot canyon.
+This hike an hour outside of Santa Fe, New Mexico starts out going through shallow sand beneath a beautiful set of cliffs, and then quickly turns into a narrow winding slot canyon.
 The final bit is a 600-ft ascent up to a spectacular view of the surrounding area.
 image: /src/img/tent-rocks/valley-view.JPG
 ---